Erythricium salmonicolor: Management and control

 Management of E. salmonicolor and Pink Disease can be very difficult given its wide host range, making cross-infection a concern.
 Cultural control can be implemented by pruning frequently and burning any infected branches removed.
 This is effective when the disease can be recognized in the earliest stages, but it is most effective when performed concurrently with fungicide application.
 The encrustation and conidial pustules are able to remain functional for a period of time after the infected branches have been removed from the tree.
 Fungicide use varies among countries affected by the disease.
 In India, pre- and post-monsoon application of fungicides directly on the trunk and branches of cocoa or rubber trees effectively prevented the disease, while application of a sulphur-lime slurry to tea shrubs worked best in Kalimantan in Borneo, and Validamycin A was found to be the most effective means of control on rubber trees in Vietnam.
 The use of fungicides prevents the basidiospores from germinating and causing infection.

 Importance

-Erythricium salmonicolor is of particular importance in areas such as Colombia, China, or Thailand that rely on the export of globally important crops like coffee, tea, or rubber respectively.
+Erythricium salmonicolor is of particular importance in areas such as Colombia, China, or Thailand, that rely on the export of globally important crops like coffee, tea, or rubber respectively.
 In cocoa, there have been reported losses of 80% or more in Western Samoa.
+In Ghana, E. salmonicolor is of significant importance, as the country is the second largest producer of cocoa worldwide, as well as where cocoa was introduced as a crop in 1878.
 Young trees are particularly affected by the disease, as Pink Disease typically does not kill mature trees it infects. in citrus trees in Brazil, E. salmonicolor has been shown to be responsible for reduction of citrus production by up to 10%.